DAILY DISCIPLINE #56

 I. THE RED SEA

 Day 1- Have you ever felt "penned in" by your circumstances?
-You couldn't go backwards, you couldn't quit, but you couldn't seem to go forward either?
+You couldn't go backward, you couldn't quit, but you couldn't seem to go forward either?
 This was exactly the place that Moses and the children of Israel were in when they fled from Egypt.
 The Egyptians pursuing them from behind, the desert on the sides, and the roaring Red Sea in front!

 Day 2- This charged and perilous situation might have caused panic to any leader's heart but Moses spoke confident words to his people that still apply to us in our situations.